Banner Image

 Centralized dashboard

-A single interface that shows the health of all monitored devices across branches, data centers, and cloud environments.
+A single interface that shows the health of all monitored devices across branches, data centres, and cloud environments.
 Dashboards typically use color coding for at-a-glance status and role-based views for network teams, security teams, and executives.

 SNMP polling engine